jskycak3/jpskycak.github.io/_pages/research.md

 ---

-<b>Masters Research (2018-2020)</b>
+<b>Master's Research (2018-2020)</b>

 I'm doing a master's through Georgia Tech.
-Classes/projects begin in August!
+Classes/projects begin in August 2018!
+I'll decide by Fall 2019 whether I want to return to data science in industry, or take on a PhD and move towards data science research / teaching in academia.

 <b>Industry Data Science (2016-2018)</b>